 - Kay Briggs Memorial Scholarship - Kay Briggs Memorial Scholarship - $1,000 renewable award Plans to major in Education or Engineering; US Citizen; Farmington area resident for more than two years, and demonstrates school and community involvement and leadership.
 This scholarship has two applications, the common application and a separate scholarship specific application.

-- Fred Nassar Memorial Scholarship - $1,000 award Active in soccer and/or drama and exemplifies Mr. Nassar’s dedication to school and community service.
+- Fred Nassar Memorial Scholarship - $500 Scholarship awarded to a student involved in FHS teams or organizations who exemplifies Mr. Nassar's dedication to school and community services.

 Local Scholarships – Harrison High School